 Public transportation plays an important role in reducing a community’s environmental impacts from transportation and enhancing the quality of life for its residents.
 Public transportation can facilitate compact development, conserving land and decreasing travel demand, as well as reducing fuel use and greenhouse gas (GHG) emissions that contribute to climate change.

 - FTA Greenhouse Gas Emissions from Transit Projects: Programmatic Assessment: This programmatic assessment serves to (1) report on whether certain types of proposed transit projects merit detailed analysis of their GHG emissions at the project level and (2) be a source of data and analysis for FTA and its grantees to reference in future environmental documents for projects in which detailed, project-level GHG analysis is not vital.

-- FTA's Transit Greenhouse Gas Emissions Estimator v2.0 (2021) is a spreadsheet tool that allows users to estimate the partial lifecycle GHG emissions generated from the construction, operations, and maintenance phases of projects across select transit modes.
+- FTA's Transit Greenhouse Gas Emissions Estimator v3.0 (2022) is a spreadsheet tool that allows users to estimate the partial lifecycle GHG emissions generated and energy used in the construction, operations, and maintenance phases of projects across select transit modes.

 - Transit and Climate Change Adaptation: Synthesis of FTA-Funded Pilot Projects (2014): This report is a synthesis of the research funded through FTA’s Climate Change Adaptation Initiative to pilot climate adaptation projects in seven geographically-diverse locations, involving nine transit agencies.
 Each of the pilot studies sought to identify current and future climate hazards, assess transit system vulnerabilities, and develop adaptation strategies, as appropriate to the geography and the system, with regard to four primary areas: flooding and extreme precipitation; extreme heat; sea level rise; and tropical storms and hurricanes.
 Below are the seven individual climate adaptation pilot studies: